 Protein is arguably the most important component of your dog's or cat's diet, and it is often the most hotly debated aspect of pet foods.
-What is the best source of protein for dogs?
-For cats?
+What is the best source of protein for your pet?
 How much protein should be in the diet and can you feed too much of it?
 How can you tell which foods have better protein sources?
 What about pets with food allergies?
-It's a lot to ponder and leaves many guardians frustrated and confused about which of the seemingly endless variety of pet foods they should feed their companion.
+It's a lot to ponder and leaves many pet parents confused about which of the seemingly endless variety of pet foods they should feed their companion.

-During the last 5 to 10 years the rapid growth of the natural pet foods market has significantly expanded the viable feeding options for responsible pet owners, but having more choices does not generally make a decision easier.
+The rapid growth of the natural pet foods market has significantly expanded the viable feeding options for responsible pet parents, but having more choices does not generally make a decision easier.
 On the contrary, the more options available, the more difficult the choice becomes.
-In this article, we will help make that decision a little easier for you by discussing one of the key factors influencing pet food evaluation – proteins.
+In this article, we will help make that decision a little easier for you by discussing one of the key factors influencing pet food evaluation: proteins.

 Evaluating Protein Sources

 A protein molecule is made up of chains of amino acids.
 Different sources of protein contain different combinations of the 22 or so amino acids.
 Of these amino acids, 10 are considered "essential" amino acids, because dogs and cats cannot make them on their own, these particular amino acids must be present in the diet.
 (Taurine is being debated right now.
 It's essential for cats, but becoming essential for some dog breeds as well.)

 When a dog or cat consumes protein, it gets broken down during the digestive process into its individual amino acids.
 Those amino acids are then reassembled into the building blocks of body tissues such as skin, hair, muscles, and organs.
 Amino acids are also utilized to produce metabolic enzymes that are necessary for many bodily functions including the regulation of antibodies within the immune system and the transfer of nerve impulses.